biosimulators/Biosimulators_utils/docs-src/tutorial_cli.rst

 #.
 Add the Vega file to the COMBINE/OMEX archive and its manifest with the format ``http://purl.org/NET/mediatypes/application/vega+json``.

 An example COMBINE/OMEX archive with a GINML diagram converted to Vega is available `here <https://github.com/biosimulators/Biosimulators_test_suite/tree/deploy/examples/sbml-qual>`_.
+The directory includes both example GINsim and converted Vega files.
+Note, this Vega file must be further processed by BioSimulations (to combine the diagram with simulation results).
+A complete Vega file is available `here <https://github.com/biosimulators/Biosimulators_tutorials/tree/dev/tutorials/data/Irons-J-Theor-Biol-2009-yeast-cell-cycle.activity-flow-diagram.vg.json>`_.

 Convert a SBGN process description map to a Vega data visualization